tnus/vaadin-addon-hamburger/README.md

 ## API

-MyComponent JavaDoc is available online at <...>
+Hamburger JavaDoc is available online at <...>